 10. Ebang International Holdings (NASDAQ: EBON)

 Ebang International Holdings is a China-based cryptocurrency mining equipment manufacturer, similar to Canaan Creative, featured earlier.
-The company was listed on the NASDAQ exchange in June 2020 and currently has a market capitalization of about $60 million.
+The company is on the NASDAQ exchange with a current market capitalization of about $83.09 million.

 The company produces the popular Ebit miners used to mine Bitcoin and other related coins such as Bitcoin Cash (BCH) and Litecoin (LTC).
 The Ebit miners might not be the most powerful or efficient ASIC machines in the market at the moment, but they are cheaper than most, allowing retail miners to participate in mining.